jackyzha0/quartz/content/notes/Fuck-it.md

 Should I show this to mum?
 I dont want to its embarrasing (why is that btw?)?
 I think showing it to her could only bring good things.
 I'm not thinking logically, why would I not show this to her, when theres nothing bad-

 There is something bad (not actual just imagined).
 I am sort of a "perfect" child.
 Jesus that is so vain.
-Anyway, I dont want to because it would be a hard conversation and I'm lazy and afraid (my life is ruled by fear).
+Anyway, I dont want to because it would be a hard conversation and I'm lazy and afraid (my life is ruled by fear) (not a good think to think I know) (although maybe it is good, becuase by recognising it I can (maybe?) work toward fixing it).

+I feel trapped.
+Trapped between ignoring/dismissing these bad, stupid thoughts as unproductive and unhealthy and self-deprecating, and actually accepting them as true and working towards fixing them.

+I definitely have an overthinking problem.
+But there no way for me to know whether I'm actually overthinking or whether these are valid, contructive thoughts.

+I think It will be very difficult (if not impossible) for me to climb out of this hole by myself.
+I need help.
+I need to actualy talk to someone about my feelings.

+(seekers who are lovers is a great song)

+I think the happiest peope might be the stupid (ignorance is bliss) people.
+But are they really that stupid?
+They're happier than me aren't they? (what a weird thing to think).
+I dont know enought about them to compare them to me.

+Why-

+When did I start having these "deep" thoughts.
+They're not helpful.
+I've not been truly happy since primary school.
+I have had happy moments.
+But not lasting happiness.

+I should be using philosphizet this as a way to find new perspectives (which I might agree with.
+I should be more critical), rather a